-Confronted with the reality that America is on a perilous trajectory, each of us has a decision to make: Do we want to make a difference?
-Of course, this is far too broad and abstract a question to meaningfully answer, so let’s make it practical by first breaking down what we mean.
+Confronted with the reality that America is on a perilous trajectory in need of Christians who will sound the alarm, each of us has a decision to make: Are we willing to become forerunners of God’s judgment in the hope of making a difference in our nation?
+Of course, this is far too broad and abstract a question to meaningfully answer, so let’s make it practical by first breaking down what we mean when we say we want to make a difference.
 Let’s begin with what concerns us.
 After all, before we can determine whether we want to make a difference, we ought to know whether we are satisfied with the way things are now.

 About what are we concerned?
 Likely, each of us could readily provide a lengthy list: Rampant sexual immorality and confusion, the humanistic indoctrination of our children, society’s lack of respect and civility, widespread corruption, injustice, partisan politics, economic uncertainty, porous borders, the loss of traditional values, the denial of objective truth, attacks against religious liberty, the ineffectiveness of the church, and so much more.
 Certainly, there are plenty of issues about which to worry, but these are merely symptomatic of a greater problem.
 When we cut to the chase, our primary concern for America ought to be over our nation’s increasing disregard for its prime directive: To draw the hearts of people back to God.